 So take a note from Chantal and get the local foodies excited!
 Invite influencers or food media to a private tasting and encourage them to post on their social media accounts.
 This can help spread the word and bring in customers in those crucial first days.

 You may also want to get a listing on Roaming Hunger, an online hub for street food and food trucks.

-8. Launch Your Food Truck
+9. Launch Your Food Truck

 After you fine-tune your concept, come up with a menu, and prep the truck so it’s a functional space, it’s time to start serving people!

-Give yourself a pat on the back—opening a food business of any kind takes a lot of work.

-However, don’t expect to rest for too long.
+Give yourself a pat on the back—opening a food truck takes a lot of work!
+Just don’t expect to rest for too long.
 After your truck is up and running, it’s time to tackle finances, inventory, managing employees, and all the other tasks that come with being a culinary entrepreneur.

 Get a Headstart on Becoming a Culinary Entrepreneur

-In addition to what students can explore in their classes, they’ll also complete one or two industry externships, giving them a chance to put their skills to use and explore career options.
-An externship in a food truck could provide you with a better understanding of how to start a food truck!
+An education in Food Entrepreneurship can support aspiring food truck owners as they work toward their goals.
+In addition to what students can explore in their classes, they’ll also complete one or two industry externships before graduating, giving them a chance to put their skills to use and explore career options.
+An externship could be just what you need to complete your education on how to start a food truck!